-Over the last 22 years of the study to date, Young Lives in India has conducted five rounds of quantitative and four rounds of qualitative surveys, two school surveys, and a five-phone call survey (2020 - 21).
+Over the last 24 years of the study to date, Young Lives in India has conducted five rounds of quantitative and four rounds of qualitative surveys, two school surveys, and a five-phone call surveys (2020 - 21).
 A further COVID-19-related phone survey interviewed 218 school principals across government and private secondary schools, to establish how educational institutes had responded to the needs of students while schools were shut due to the pandemic.

 Young Lives around the world